-The C-470 Tolled Express Lanes Segment 1 project will be constructed, managed, owned, and operated by CDOT.
-The project is supported by the C-470 Corridor Coalition and partial funding is being provided to CDOT from Douglas County.
+The C-470 Express Lanes Segment 1 project will be constructed, managed, owned and operated by CDOT.
+The project is supported by the C-470 Corridor Coalition, and Douglas County is providing CDOT partial funding.

-- Adding two tolled express lanes westbound from I 25 to Colorado, one tolled express lane between Colorado and Wadsworth westbound, and one tolled express lane eastbound from Platte Canyon Road to I 25, with a desire to extend the tolled express lanes in each direction to Kipling;
+- Adding two express lanes westbound from I 25 to Colorado, one tolled express lane between Colorado and Wadsworth westbound, and one tolled express lane eastbound from Platte Canyon Road to I 25.

-- And, installing the appropriate signing and striping required for the proposed corridor improvements.
+- Installing the appropriate signing and striping required for the proposed corridor improvements.

 Additionally, the project includes adding grade separations for the C-470 multi-use trail at Colorado Boulevard and Quebec Street, where grade separations are required at the off-ramp, on-ramp and under Quebec Street.